 Benefits of bone grafting

-While many view bone grafting as an invasive inconvenience, it is actually necessary on many occasions, and there are many useful benefits of bone grafting.
+While many view bone grafting as an invasive inconvenience, it is actually necessary on many occasions, and there are many valuable benefits of bone grafting.
 Most importantly, bone grafting helps restore bone loss in the mouth, which is common among individuals who are missing teeth.

 Bone grafting also helps provide strength and support to dental implants, allowing the lifespan of implants to be much greater than it would otherwise be without bone grafting.
 Due to its ability to help provide strength to teeth, bone grafting helps restore the appearance and function of the entire mouth.